duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 risks.
 Differential fuzz testing provides additional evidence that the production ports preserve the proved behavior.

+For a mathematical function with a precise definition, asking a human to establish correctness by mentally executing generated target-language code is a poor use of scarce human attention.
+Code review remains essential for integration and language-specific risks—but reviewing it without formal assurance of correctness is unnecessarily expensive.

+Formalization-first development deliberately gives the AI more work so the human can review smaller, higher-leverage artifacts: intent, formal specification, and theorem statement.

 ## What it cost

-Producing the Lean, Python, and Rust implementation package took roughly half a day of AI-agent work before human review.
-It was not half a day of focused human engineering.
+I spent about one day working with an AI agent to finish the Lean, Python, and Rust implementation package.
+That was not an entire day of focused human engineering time: I did other things while the agent worked.
 The agent did most of the translating, implementing, proving, porting, testing, and refactoring while I periodically steered it and answered questions.

-I spent additional time searching for a suitable example and learning an unfamiliar paper and codebase.
-A domain expert with a clear target would not need that exploration.
-With reusable AI skills, much of the remaining interaction can also be automated.
-Compared with asking an agent for code alone, the LLM may need a few additional hours to produce the formal specification and proofs.
+With reusable AI skills, much of the remaining interaction can be automated even further.
+Compared with asking an agent for code alone, the agent may need a few additional hours to produce the formal specification and proofs.
 Human review remains a separate cost, but it begins with a much better package.

 ## Code, or code with evidence?

-For this project, formalization-first development produced:
+For this project, we did not just prove a recurrence lemma and declare victory.
+We proved the complete accepted floating-point receiver.
+Formalization-first development produced:

 - a recognizable real-number specification tied to the paper's algorithm;
 - a Lean floating-point implementation with a **whole-function guarantee**: